Caring for the Land

 Forest & Habitat Restoration

-We bring native landscapes back to health — reintroducing native plant species, thinning overcrowded forests, and removing invasive trees and shrubs to let the original ecology breathe again.
+We bring native landscapes back to health and help them build resilience by reintroducing native plant species, thinning overcrowded forests, removing invasive trees and shrubs to let the original ecology breathe again and welcome wildlife that have used them historically.

 Buckthorn, garlic mustard, and other invasives threaten Door County's native habitats.
 Our team and volunteers run targeted removal campaigns with seasonal monitoring and treatment to keep preserves healthy.